DP WORLD

 Unifeeder’s GreenBox is a carbon insetting solution to decarbonise the seaborne sections of their supply chains.
 GreenBox tracks shipments made aboard their marine services using alternative, low emission fuels, and generates tokens for each kg of carbon saved.
 GreenBox uses the transparent and externally verified 123 Carbon Platform.
 For more information, see the GreenBox and 123Carbon websites.

-What is a Carbon inset certificate?
+What is a Carbon Inset Certificate?

 Carbon inset certificates represent CO₂e reductions achieved through investments in a company’s value chain.
-In this trial, certificates are generated by funding the use of low-carbon fuels in Unifeeder container vessels and by incorporating Svitzer’s low-carbon tug boats during towage operations.
-These insets are managed via Unifeeder’s GreenBox solution, verified by Bureau Veritas, with verification details included on each certificate.
-Svitzer’s insets are hosted on the 123Carbon platform and verified by one of its approved verifiers.
+In this trial, certificates are generated by funding the use of low-carbon fuels in Unifeeder container vessels, by incorporating Svitzer’s low-carbon tug boats during towage operations, and through the decarbonisation of DP World Southampton container terminal handling operations.
+These insets are managed via Unifeeder’s GreenBox solution or via 123Carbon, verified by Bureau Veritas, Verifavia or other recognized third-party auditors, with verification details included on each certificate.

-DP World hopes to assist our customers in reducing emissions across their supply chain and increase awareness of Scope 3 emissions.
-The 250kg CO2e level per import laden container addresses the emissions associated with the entire port call of container ships when manoeuvring into London Gateway or Southampton over their ‘last nautical mile’, including the emissions of the tug and pilot boats.
-These insets can be used to address Scope 3 emissions across customers supply chains.
+The 250kgCO₂e level per import laden container addresses >90% of emissions associated with the entire port call of container ships when manoeuvring into London Gateway or Southampton over their ‘last nautical mile’, including the emissions of the tug and pilot boats and container handling at the container terminal itself.
+These inset certificates can be used to address Scope 3 emissions across customers supply chains.

 How can I use the carbon inset to improve my Scope 3 carbon reporting?